Sir Edmund Hillary (1919 - 2008)

 Sir Edmund Hillary was a famous New Zealander who achieved many different things in his life.
 He is most well-known for climbing Mount Everest, the tallest mountain in the world, in 1953.

-There are some great websites that have useful and reliable information about Sir Edmund Hillary.
-In these websites you will find information about Edmund Hillary's early life, his mountaineering achievements, including Mount Everest and his later expeditions.
+Here are some great websites that have reliable information about Sir Edmund Hillary covering his early life, his mountaineering achievements, and his later expeditions.

-- There is heaps of info here, covering Edmund Hillary's early life, his mountaineering career leading to Mount Everest, his expeditions in Antarctica and the South Pole and his later career.
+• There is lots of information here about his early life, mountaineering career leading to Mount Everest, expeditions in Antarctica and the South Pole, and his later career.

 This is another reliable New Zealand website with lots of information about New Zealand people and history.

-- There are five sections in the article, including information about Everest, the South Pole, Hillary's early years, and further resources if you need more information.
+• There are five sections in the article, including information about Hillary's early years, his conquest of Mt Everest and his expedition to the South Pole.

 Tips: These two websites are great for information about New Zealand Aotearoa.
 They both belong to the Ministry for Culture & Heritage, so the information is well-researched and reliable.

-Christchurch Libraries have put together a great page about Edmund Hillary including links to library resources, online resources, articles, and books written by Edmund Hillary himself.
+Christchurch Libraries has put together a great page about Edmund Hillary including links to library resources, online resources, articles, and books written by Edmund Hillary himself.

 Tips: Many webpages have links to further information or to other recommended sites.
 Following these links is a great way to find out more.
 The searching method is called 'pearl growing' because you are picking up pieces of sand to make a beautiful pearl!